RomainGehrig/AppliedDataAnalysis/project/report/report.md

 ## Conclusion

-It seems that using Twitter to estimate the opinion of the swiss population provide mitigated results.
+It seems that using Twitter to estimate the opinion of the Swiss population provide mitigated results.
 For the LRens votation, our analysis matched the opinions of the people.
 For the RBI votation, it is completely wrong.

 The reasons behind those results may be:

-  1. **The swiss population doesn't use Twitter enough**
+  1. **The Swiss population doesn't use Twitter enough**
      Over a whole year, having only thousands of tweets about a subject seems fairly low.
      We saw the distribution of tweets in the state does not follow the distribution of voters.
 There is a huge bias toward state that are more internationally oriented, like Geneva and Zurich.
      It become hard to draw conclusions from the tweets if not enough people talk about the votations online.